-(This course serves as the lab component for BIO 201: Human Anatomy & Physiology I.)
+This course serves as the lab component for BIO 201 unless administrative approval is granted.

 BIO 204: Human Anatomy & Physiology II Lab (1 semester hour)

 These courses address three major themes: the transport of various substances throughout the body, the absorption and excretion of essential substances, and the human life cycle and how it is determined, mainly through genetic expression.